Grab 3% off now – use code ESIMDB03 at checkout.

 And I am a recurring customer, I bought more than 20 sims from them already, some of them worked, some didn't, I'd say chance is around 70 working to 30 not working.
 Every time trying to get a refund is super painful, customer support is awful, but I got at least portion of the money (they refunded me the wrong purchase once).
 But this time they decided to just lie and hide.
 So be warned.
 Also amount of time you need to spend corresponding with them is just abysimal, it is not worth the money.
 Their voice plans are usually the best, but its a lottery with very high cost of losing.

-There are about 90 travel eSIM providers and roughly 2,800 prepaid data plans available in Costa Rica, offering a wide variety of options that make it easy for travelers to find a plan that suits their needs.
+There are around ninety providers and about 2,800 prepaid data plans available for Costa Rica, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 Costa Rica offers several major mobile network operators (MNOs) that provide extensive coverage and services suitable for travel eSIMs: